rollup/rollup/ARCHITECTURE.md

 - The [`rollup`](https://www.npmjs.com/package/rollup) npm package contains both Rollup's Node.js JavaScript interface and the command-line-interface (CLI).
 - There is a separate browser build available as [`@rollup/browser`](https://www.npmjs.com/package/@rollup/browser).
 It exposes the same JavaScript interface as the Node.js build but does not include the CLI and also requires writing a plugin to encapsulate file reading.
 Instead of native code dependencies, this build has a bundled WASM artifact included that can be loaded in the browser.
 This is what the [Rollup REPL](https://rollupjs.org/repl) uses.
-- For every supported platform-architecture combination, there is a separate pacakge containing the native code.
+- For every supported platform-architecture combination, there is a separate package containing the native code.
 These are not listed in the committed `package.json` file but are added dynamically during publishing as `optionalDependencies`.
 The `README.md` and `package.json` files for those dependencies can be found in the [`npm`](npm) folder.
 The corresponding binaries are built and published from [GitHub Actions](.github/workflows/build-and-tests.yml) whenever a new release version tag is pushed.
 The actual loading of the native code is handled by [`native.js`](native.js) which is copied into the output folder during build.
 So to add a new platform-architecture combination, you need to
   - add a new package in the `npm` folder
   - update the `native.js` file
   - add the corresponding triple to the [`package.json`](package.json) file as napi-rs depends on this